 Clean kitchen counters and cooking utensils well after they've been in contact

 with raw meat, especially poultry.

-as soon as possible after bringing them home from the store.
+soon as possible after bringing them home from the store.
 Cook them until they're

 no longer pink.
 Refrigerate all leftovers as soon as possible.

 Never drink from streams, springs, or lakes unless local health authorities have